-The following table sets forth the information concerning each exercise of stock options by each of the named executive officers during the last fiscal year and the year-end value of unexercised options:
+Aggregated Option Exercises in 1999 and Fiscal Year End Option Values.
+The following table sets forth information concerning each exercise of stock options by each of the named executive officers during the last fiscal year and the year-end value of unexercised options:

-Number of Value

-Securities of Unexercised

-Underlying In-the-Money

-Unexercised Options at

-Options at Fiscal Year End
+Number of Securities Underlying Unexercised Options at FY End (#)(2) Value of Unexercised In-the-Money Options at Fiscal Year End (\$) (2) (3)

-FY End (#)(3) (\$) (3) (4)

-Shares Acquired on Exercise (#)(1)
+Shares Acquired Value

-Value Realized (\$) (2)

-Exercisable/ Unexercisable Exercisable/ Unexercisable
+on Exercise Exercisable/ Exercisable/

-Name
+Name (#)(1) (\$) Unexercisable Unexercisable

-Jack E. Golsen 40,000 42,480 119,000/ 142,313 /
+Jack E. Golsen - - 70,000/ - /

-146,000 (5) 94,875
+295,000 (4) 8,215

-Barry H. Golsen 8,000 8,496 21,000/ - /
+Barry H. Golsen - - 73,500/ - /

-84,000 -
+185,000 (5) 4,805

-David R. Goss - - 28,000/ 15,563 /
+David R. Goss - - 70,500/ 93/

-68,000 -
+124,000 (6) 15,600

-Tony M. Shelby - - 28,000/ 15,563 /
+Tony M. Shelby - - 70,500/ 93/

-68,000 -
+124,000 (6) 15,600

-David M. Shear - - 35,800/ 26,813 /
+David M. Shear - - 67,800/ 93/

-51,200 -

-(1) Each number represents the number of shares received by the named individual upon exercise.

-(2) The values set forth in this column are the difference between the market value of the Company's Common Stock on the date the particular option was exercised and the exercise price of such option.
+118,000 (6) 15,600

-(3) The options granted under the Company's Plans become exercisable 20% after one year from date of grant, an additional 20% after two years, an additional 30% after three years, and the remaining 30% after four years.

-(4) The values are based on the difference between the price of the Company's Common Stock on the New York Stock Exchange at the close of trading on December 31, 1997 of \$4.0625 per share and the exercise price of such option.
-The actual value realized by a named executive on the exercise of these options depends on the market value of the Company's Common Stock on the date of exercise.

-(5) The amounts shown include a non-qualified stock option covering 165,000 shares of Common Stock, which vest and are exercisable 20% on June 1, 1995, June 1, 1996, and June 1, 1997, and the remaining 40% exercisable June 1, 1998.
+- (1) The named executive officer did not exercise any Company stock options in 1999. - (2) The incentive stock options granted under the Company's stock option plans become exercisable 20% after one year from date of grant, an additional 20% after two years, an additional 30% after three years, and the remaining 30% after four years. - (3) The values are based on the difference between the price of the Company's Common Stock on the Over-the-Counter Bulletin Board at the close of trading on December 31, 1999 of \$1.406 per share and the exercise price of such option.
+The actual value realized by a named executive officer on the exercise of these options depends on the market value of the Company's Common Stock on the date of exercise. - (4) The amounts shown include a non-qualified stock option covering 176,500 shares of Common Stock which is currently unexercisable. - (5) The amounts shown include a non-qualified stock option covering 55,000 shares of Common Stock which is currently unexercisable. - (6) The amounts shown include a non-qualified stock option covering 35,000 shares of Common Stock which is currently unexercisable.

-OTHER PLANS.

-The Board of Directors has adopted an LSB Industries, Inc., Employee Savings Plan (the "401(k) Plan") for the employees (including executive officers) of the Company and its subsidiaries.
+Other Plans.
+The Board of Directors has adopted an LSB Industries, Inc., Employee Savings Plan (the "401(k) Plan") for the employees (including executive officers) of the Company and its subsidiaries, excluding certain (but not all) employees covered under union agreements.
 The 401(k) Plan is an employee contribution plan, and the Company and its subsidiaries make no contributions to the 401(k) Plan.
 The amount that an employee may contribute to the 401(k) Plan equals a certain percentage of the employee's compensation, with the percentage based on the employee's income and certain other criteria as required under Section 401(k) of the Internal Revenue Code.
 The Company or subsidiary deducts the amounts contributed to the 401(k) Plan from the employee's compensation each pay period, in accordance with the employee's instructions, and pays the amount into the 401(k) Plan for the employee's benefit.
-The Summary Compensation Table set forth above includes any amount contributed and deferred during the 1995, 1996, and 1997 fiscal years pursuant to the 401(k) Plan by the named executive officers of the Company.
+The Summary Compensation Table set forth above includes any amount contributed and deferred during the 1997, 1998, and 1999 fiscal years pursuant to the 401(k) Plan by the named executive officers of the Company.